gazpachu/joanmira/pages/blog/2015-10-19---my-learnings-about-big-data/index.md

 - Past and present.
 Before: white-coat PhD expensive tools.
 Now: data scientist open source tools
 - Who are data scientists?
 Need to understand statistics, machine learning, databases, data mining, how to query, order, visualisation,...
 - Communication skills.
 Understand the domain.
-- Ask the right questions that will bring the value to the business
+- Ask the right questions that will bring value to the business
 - Intellectual curiosity, intuition, communication and engagement, presentational skills, creativity, and business savvy.
 Interact with business analysts.
 - Data preparation, understanding, modelling
 - Need to code, create equations